chirmike/GP4RRSC/README.md

 		 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 # GP-RRC
-Gradual Patterns for Recommendation in Repeat Consumption context
+Gradual Patterns for Recommendation in Repeat and Seasonal Consumption context

 ==========================================================================
 			Files